Living beyond COVID-19

 • Maintain healthy routines: sleep, exercise and good food.

 • Take time outside, in nature.
 Lean against a tree or a rock.
 Look up at the sky.
 Lie on the earth.
 Touch the plants and trees.
-They do not have coronavirus!
+They do not know about your stressful life!
 Try to stay present to your senses: sight, hearing, smell and touch.

 • Remind yourself when you feel alone, “Right now, millions of others feel this way.
 We are all in this together.”
 Try sending your love to those millions, and remember to include yourself!
 It may help, you, at least.

 • If you notice your emotional life is more erratic or intense, that’s normal.
-Strong emotions will pass sooner, if you can give them some room.
-Just breath with them and acknowledge what you feel.
+Strong emotions will pass sooner, especially if you give them room.
+Breath with them and acknowledge what you feel.
 Have a good cry.
 Ask a friend to give you five minutes “to rant” (but stick to the timer!)
-Then you will feel more able to turn to your life again.
+You may then feel more able to turn to your life again.

 • Take time to notice what you need.
 Ask for what you need and ask others what kind of support they need.
 If you can’t provide it, help them think about how to get help.
 Generosity toward others relieves everyone of isolation.

-• Practice gratitude: giving thanks for small or “large” things—a small blue flower in the grass, health guidance you trust!
+• Practice gratitude: giving thanks for small or “large” things—a small blue flower in the grass, a friend you trust!

 • Remind yourself: My effort makes a difference.
 Everyone’s caring matters greatly now (actually it always did, we just don’t necessarily realize that).

-• Think about how best to support your social needs, e.g. virtual socializing, individually or in groups.
+• Think about how best to support your social needs, individually or in groups.
 Consider which social media are helpful to your wellbeing and stick to those.

 • Use reliable news sources.
 Think critically: beware scams, trolls, misinformation and disinformation.